deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 All contracts in the protocol can be upgraded by a [4-out-of-7 multisig](#security-council) with a delay of 3 days.
 This includes the `eETH` and `WeETH` tokens and the contracts handling validator withdrawals.
 Through an upgrade, the multisig could reattribute the ownership of all funds in the protocol, which would lead to the _loss of user funds_ and _loss of unclaimed yield_.
 As the signers are not announced, it does not qualify for the role of security council.

 An [oracle](#stakers-and-operators) with 2-out-of-3 signers reports onchain on the state of the beacon chain and the performance of the EtherFi validators.
 This information is critical to the functioning of the protocol and if manipulated could be used to mint excessive `eETH` and dilute users, or wrongfully rebase the token, leading to _loss of user funds_ and/or the _loss of unclaimed yield_.
-Once the oracle members submit a report, a [3-out-of-5 multisig](#security-council) has a limited 10 minutes window to cancel it, after which a [Depositor EOA](#security-council) can execute the corresponding actions through the `EtherFiAdmin`contract.
+Once the oracle members submit a report, a [3-out-of-5 multisig](#security-council) has a limited window of 10 minutes to cancel it, after which a [Depositor EOA](#security-council) can execute the corresponding actions through the `EtherFiAdmin` contract.

-New validators are created in two phases when enough `ETH` has been depositted.
-First, any 1-of-6 signers of the [ValidatorSpawner multisig](#security-council) can create validators and deposit 1 `ETH` to them using user deposited `ETH` in the `LiquidityPool`.
-The oracle then confirms the validity of the withdrawal credential and triggers the deposit of the remaining `ETH` (> 31 `ETH` per validator).
+New validators are created in two phases: 1) when enough `ETH` has been deposited any 1-of-6 signers of the [ValidatorSpawner multisig](#security-council) can create validators and deposit 1 `ETH` to them using user deposited `ETH` in the `LiquidityPool`.
+2) The oracle then confirms the validity of the withdrawal credential and triggers the deposit of the remaining `ETH` (> 31 `ETH` per validator).
 The initial deposit is at risk of frontrunning and collusion between the signer and _Node Operator_, this is why deposits have to be confirmed by the oracle.
-In case of an attack, this would allow the signer and _Node Operator_ to steal the 1 `ETH` depositted for each validator.
-However, this is of limitted impact given that this concerns a minority of protocol funds.
+In case of an attack, this would allow the signer and _Node Operator_ to steal the 1 `ETH` deposited for each validator.
+However, this is of limited impact given that this concerns a minority of protocol funds.

 Restaking rewards are distributed either through the [KING Protocol](https://kingprotocol.org/) or EtherFi's own distributor contracts.
 Both solutions requires a multisig to post a merkle root onchain.
 The KING Protocol's root can be updated at any time by their [multisig](#security-council), which could be used to revoke distributed rewards and lead to the _loss of unclaimed yield_.